An OWI Can Impact More Than Just Your Freedom

 In Wisconsin, an OWI charge involves operating a motor vehicle under the influence of drugs or alcohol.
 However, your blood alcohol content does not always need to be above the legal limit to lead to your arrest, especially for second and third-time offenders.

+A first-time offender may face a fine of up to $300, loss of license for up to nine months, required installation of an ignition interlock device and a required sobriety program for one year.
 Losing your license alone for any period of time would make anyone’s life particularly difficult in Wisconsin.
-Aside from the loss of freedom, you lose your main mode of transportation for work, school, or simply running errands.
+Aside from the loss of freedom, you lose your main mode of transportation for work, school or simply running errands.
 Your best option is to contact an experienced OWI attorney as soon as possible to get started on your defense.

 Why Hire A Lawyer For My Wisconsin OWI Case?